Last updated: 09/9/2024

 Avoidance of cold exposure, particularly to the head, face, and extremities, is important to decrease hemolysis and circulatory symptoms.
 Other measures have to be taken in certain circumstances, such as prewarming of infusions (e.g. intravenous fluids) in hospitalized patients.
 If symptoms are mild or if destruction of red blood cells seems to be slowing of its own accord, usually no treatment is needed.
 If the rate at which red blood cells are being destroyed appears to be increasing, medication might be needed.
 Rituximab is an artificially-created antibody (monoclonal antibody) that targets certain white blood cells that create the antibodies which prematurely destroy red blood cells.
 It is considered first-line therapy in CAD and can be combined with the chemotherapy agents fludarabine or bendamustine or with prednisone.
 Although patients tend to respond well to rituximab, relapses are common.
 Rituximab can also be used to treat relapses of CAD.
 If an underlying condition is identified as the cause of CAD, it should be treated.
 In the case a patient develops rapid hemolysis or is severely anemic, blood transfusions or plasma exchange might be required.
 Plasma is the component of the blood in which antibodies circulate, so plasma exchange can momentarily decrease the autoantibody burden in a patient.
 However, these two measures do not treat the cause of the anemia and provide only temporary relief.
 In cases in which blood transfusions are necessary, certain guidelines must be followed because of the temperature sensitivities involved.

-In 2022, sutimlimab (Enjaymo) was approved by the U.S. Food and Drug Administration (FDA) to decrease the need for red blood cell transfusion due to hemolysis in adults with CAD.
+In 2023, sutimlimab (Enjaymo) was approved by the U.S. Food and Drug Administration (FDA) to treat hemolysis in adults with CAD, including patients with or without a history of transfusions.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.